samchillcott/days-of-code-2020-august/log.md

 ⁣
 **Questions**⁣
 - Is it best practice to always write functions as reusable (take arguments rather than hardcoded for specific use)?

+### #daysofcode 7/8/20 ⁣
+⁣
+**Today's Progress**⁣
+- Challenge 7 - Tests:⁣⁣
+- e2e in React using Puppeteer headless browser.⁣
+- Debugging tests using VSCode debugger. ⁣
+- All tests (unit x 4, integration and end 2 end) pass.⁣ ⁣
+**Thoughts** ⁣
+- Moved int and e2e test to app.test.js, still same issue of one of the variables being undefined so the inner function can't run.⁣
+- Changed page.goto from a file(index.html) to the localhost - app now showing in chromium.⁣
+- My main two fails are now due to 'undefined' issues.
+There must be something (possibly obvious) I am missing here but the testing environment is slightly different because I don't yet know how to debug the tests (as opposed to just the app code).
+I'm pretty sure I'm close on both my int and e2e tests but something isn't being passed as I expect.⁣
+- What is undefined?
+OR is that the point/answer?
+The test don't have the variable they need to test?
+Noticed these errors are coming from the expect lines of my int and e2e which are both checking to see if the question displayed is one of the questions array. ⁣
+= it has the variable but it has no data/value attached - why?
+And what exactly is undefined?
+Which variable?
+And where is it being used?⁣
+- Medium's paywall is starting to annoy me.⁣
+- Using the debugger is still a weak point of mine and is on my list of areas to improve.
+Those skills would come in handy now.⁣
+- Had a play in VSCode debugger and looks like my questions variable (my array of questions saved as an array) is undefined - not sure why.
+I don't know how to use debugger, yet!
+Did some recon on how to use debugger.
+Don't think I can sort my tests out without this knowledge so detour it is.⁣
+- questions variable is undefined at import stage.
+Changed export to exports. syntax and is now available in test file.
+This means my choice variable now gets defined too.⁣
+- toBeOneOf is also undefined which leads me to believe it also isn't being imported correctly.
+Actually, the test is failing because once the question is selected and matched against the array it isn't in there because the function removed it!⁣
+- Getting the hang of debugger and breakpoints - cool!⁣
+- Both suites (all tests in unit/int/e2e) pass.⁣
+⁣
+**Questions**⁣
+- Is the debugger changing my original files?
+Look like it's adding a load of stuff?
+Or at least in a copy of the file in the next tab over.